 Fourth Thursday of each month

-The Stroke Support Group will meet monthly starting again in October 2018.
-The new meeting location will be at Beebe's location in Lighthouse Plaza (Route 1), Rehoboth Beach.
+The Stroke Support Group meets monthly at Beebe's Physical Rehabilitation Center in Lighthouse Plaza (Route 1), Rehoboth Beach.
 The group meets 5 to 6:30 p.m. and provides support to stroke survivors, care partners, spouses, and friends.
 It provides education and resources to maximize participation in home and community.
 The instructor is Holly Sullivan, Speech/Language Pathologist at Beebe.
 For more information, call (302) 645-3100, ext.
 2436.

 This is an exciting time, but you might also feel anxious about the childbirth process.
 The Beebe Healthcare Women’s Health team is here for you.
 We want you to have the best birth experience possible, and we also want to provide you the information you need to know before coming to the Medical Center to give birth.
 Join us for our free childbirth education classes!
 During your pregnancy, our childbirth education classes for parents will help your prepare for the big day.
 And, when you come to Beebe to have your baby, you and your healthcare team will work together to create the best birthing experience for you!
 What better way is there to welcome your child into the world?
 Classes are offered the third Sunday of every month from 9 a.m. to 4 p.m.
 To register for a class, for more information, or to set up a tour of Women's Health, call (302) 645-3726.
 Learn more about Beebe's Women's Health Services.